 Developing a sense of place in the row

-The 4th teacher explained the concept of calling changes by calling by place in the row rather than by the number of the bell.
+The fourth teacher explained the concept of calling changes by calling by place in the row rather than by the number of the bell.
 Interestingly enough this proved quite straightforward for the new ringers and they took to it more easily than some established ringers do.
 It is important for ringers to start to be aware of their place in the row from early in their ringing career as without this awareness moving on successfully to method ringing will be more difficult.

-Another teacher had the ringers walking ‘plain hunt’ on three bells down the church aisle.
+Another teacher had the ringers walking Plain Hunt on three bells down the church aisle.
 The person/bell moving down stepped in front of the person/bell moving up.
-This covered what most of us would consider to be fairly advanced theory but yet again the new ringers soon grasped the idea!
+This covered what most of us would consider to be fairly advanced theory but yet again the new ringers soon grasped the idea.

 Starting to give simple instructions

 The fifth teacher explained to the new ringers that ringing instructions are generally made when the treble handstroke is just starting.
 The action then takes place at the following handstroke.
 He explained that the call needs to be loud enough for everyone to hear.
-The new ringers practiced calling ‘stand’ from rounds and achieved this very quickly.
+The new ringers practised calling ‘stand’ from rounds and achieved this very quickly.

 The practice turned out to be a very interesting and challenging session.
 It certainly made all the teachers and mentors change their ideas about how much information relatively new ringers can absorb when concepts and activities are presented in an interesting and different way.
 Although the practice session was primarily designed for the teachers to hone their teaching skills, a lot of learning took place by the new ringers even though the bells were actually rung for less than half of the time.

 For a useful visual aid to explaining call changes, the Whiting Society have come up with an excellent aid in the form of a pictorial representation of a swimming pool divided into lanes.
-Each lane represents one bell but for example bell three may be well out in front and leading while bell 4 may be in 5ths place.
+Each lane represents one bell but for example bell 3 may be well out in front and leading while bell 4 may be in 5ths place.